jurczakn/SkyNet/README.md

 # SkyNet

 SkyNet is a tool used to monitor contributions accross a GitHub organization.
-By simply running a python script, you will get a report of user activity over all repositories in the repo over the given time period
+By simply running a python script, you will get a report of user activity over all repositories in the org over the given time period

 ## Requirements